biplab123751/Task/README.md

 # Task
-It is a simple wesbite made from using html, css, bootstraps and javascript.
+It is a simple website made from using html, css, bootstraps and javascript.